Based cluster algebras of infinite rank: Introduction

 \end{Thm}

-While completing this paper, the author learned from David Hernandez that Francesca Paganelli is preparing a work \cite{paganelli2024}, in which she uses a different approach to the quantization of cluster algebras $\bClAlg(\sd^{\GHL})$ arising from shifted quantum affine algebras for simply-laced types.
+While completing this paper, the author learned from David Hernandez that Francesca Paganelli is preparing a work \cite{paganelli2025quantum}, in which she uses a different approach to the quantization of cluster algebras $\bClAlg(\sd^{\GHL})$ arising from shifted quantum affine algebras for simply-laced types.
+After the first version of this paper was posted on the arXiv, another proof of Theorem \ref{thm:intro-OH-conj} was obtained independently by Kashiwara--Kim--Oh--Park \cite{KKOP25} using a different method.